 View publication - Finding a place to live.

-The Halls of residence Application Form will be available from the 1st April 2019.
+The Halls of residence Application Form will be available from Thursday 1st April 2021.

 What happens next